Minuscule 483: Text

 The Greek text of the codex is a representative of the Byzantine text-type.
 Aland placed it in Category V.

 According to Scrivener it is different from codex 484 – both written by the same scribe – only in 183 places (errors of itacism excluded).

 According to Claremont Profile Method it represents the textual family Family Kx in Luke 1, Luke 10, and Luke 20.
 It belongs to the textual cluster 74.
 In Luke 20 it was corrected to Family Kr.

 It has many changes made in the text.
 The corrected text in Luke represents the textual family Family Kr.

 History

 The manuscript was written by Theodorus Hagiopetrita (as Minuscule 74, 484) in 1295 CE.
-It once belonged to Caesar de Missy, then to Duke's Sussex library.
-In 1845 it belonged to the Wm.
-Pickering, the bookseller.
-Scrivener in 1894 noticed "its present locality is unknown".
-The same wrote Gregory in 1900: "Heute verschollen".
-It was found later in U.S.A.
+It once belonged to Caesar de Missy, then to the Duke of Sussex's library, which was sold in 1844.
+In 1845 it belonged to William Pickering, the bookseller and publisher.
+Scrivener in 1894 noted "its present locality is unknown".
+Gregory wrote the same in 1900: "Heute verschollen".
+It was found later to be in the U.S.A.

 The manuscript was examined and collated by Scrivener, who published its text in 1852.
 It was added to the list of New Testament manuscripts by Scrivener (543) and Gregory (483).

-Currently it is housed at the Williams College (Chapin Libr., Cod.
+Currently it is housed at Williams College (Chapin Libr., Cod.
 De Ricci, no. 1) in Williamstown, Massachusetts.